gt-serst/dslr/README.md

 - **θ** is the vector of model parameters (weights).

 ### Loss function
-#### Binary Cross-Entropy evaluates how well the predicted probabilities align with the actual class labels.
+#### Binary Cross-Entropy (BCE) evaluates how well the predicted probabilities align with the actual class labels.
 If the predicted value pp closely matches the true label yy, the resulting loss is small, reflecting an accurate prediction.
 On the other hand, the further the prediction is from the actual value, the larger the loss becomes, signaling a poor prediction.
 The use of logarithms in the formula ensures that wrong predictions are penalized more sharply than correct ones.
 ```math
 J(\theta) = -\frac{1}{m} \sum_{i=1}^{m} \left[ y_i \log(p_i) + (1 - y_i) \log(1 - p_i) \right]
 ```